bandframework/bandframework/software/README.md

 # bandframework software
-This contains the core software for the bandframework.
-Note that one should read bandframework/resources/sdk/bandsdk before attempting to contribute to this branch.
+This directory contains the core software for the [Bandframework](https://bandframework.github.io/).
+Note that one should read the [BAND SDK policies](/resources/sdkpolicies/bandsdk.md) and the [BAND contributing policy](/CONTRIBUTING.rst) before attempting to contribute to this directory.